San Cristóbal Island

+Names

+San Cristóbal is Spanish for Saint Christopher, reckoned in Catholicism as the patron saint of sailors.

+The English pirate William Ambrosia Cowley named it Dassigney's Island in 1684, later shortened to Dassigney or Dassigny Island, in honor of Philip Dassigny, the member of Bartholomew Sharp's crew who translated the Spanish atlas that saved the captain from being hanged for piracy.
+The British captain James Colnett renamed it Lord Chatham Island in 1793 after John Pitt, 2nd Earl of Chatham and First Lord of the Admiralty, on the specious claim it had never been previously charted.
+Colnett also named Kicker Rock, which lies in Stephens Bay, on the western side of the island.
+That name is thought to be a reference to two English navigational towers, Kickergill and Gilkicker, that were erected in Hampshire, England in the 17th century, to help ships navigate the entrance to Portsmouth Harbour.

 History

 San Cristobal Island is composed of three or four fused volcanoes, all extinct.
 It is home to the oldest permanent settlement of the islands and is the island where Darwin first went ashore in 1835.
 A small lake called El Junco is the only source of fresh water in the islands.
 The availability of fresh water is what led to the early settlement of San Cristobal.
 A penal colony was built on San Cristóbal Island in 1880 for prisoners from mainland Ecuador.
 This later turned into a military base for Ecuador and export center for the island's products including sugar, coffee, cassava, cattle, fish and lime.

 In April 1888 USS Albatross, a Navy-crewed research vessel assigned to the United States Fish Commission, made landfall at an abandoned settlement on Charles Island.

 Geography

 San Cristóbal has an area of 558 km2 and its highest point rises to 730 m.
 The population is approximately 6000.
 San Cristóbal is the most fertile island of the archipelago and is the second most populated after Santa Cruz.
 The capital of the archipelago, Puerto Baquerizo Moreno, lies at the south-western tip of the island.